 Also back in 2018, there was another attempt to allow users to top up their cards using the eWallet.

 SoyaCincau highlighted the inconveniences of that feature, detailing how you needed to visit Pickup Device locations after you transferred your money.
 And only two of such locations existed in the country then, mind you.
-(It goes without saying that the plan quickly failed, and TNG rolled it back.)

 The point is that people have been trying to make TNG cards more seamless and efficient for a very long time.
 Topping up still remains a hassle, even though it’s now being simplified to putting a card against your phone.